-The Amendment Bill proposes to amend Sections 135 and 145 by stating that any amounts due by a company under business rescue to a landlord for rent or services will be regarded as "post commencement financing" and the landlord will have a voting interest in the business rescue proceedings to the extent of its claim.
+The Amendment Act amends Sections 135 and 145 by stating that any amounts due by a company under business rescue to a landlord for rent or services will be regarded as "post commencement financing" and the landlord will have a voting interest in the business rescue proceedings to the extent of its claim.
 Post commencement finance, whether secured or unsecured, enjoys preference over unsecured creditors.